Shoeless Joe Jackson: Early professional career

 Jackson started the season with the Spinners for $75 a month and hit .346 to lead the Carolina Association in batting average, hits, and RBI for 1908.
 In August 1908, his contract was purchased by Connie Mack of the Philadelphia Athletics for $900.
-Jackson immediately reported to the Athletics and made his major league debut on August 25, 1908, starting in centerfield and batting fourth against Cleveland at Philadelphia's Columbia Park.
+Jackson immediately reported to the Athletics and made his major-league debut on August 25, 1908, starting in centerfield and batting fourth against Cleveland at Philadelphia's Columbia Park.
 Jackson came to bat with one out in the first inning with Topsy Hartsel on third base and Eddie Collins on first to face Cleveland's Heinie Berger.
 According to the Philadelphia Inquirer, "The youngster was given a kindly welcome by the fans and he acknowledged it by singling past Bradley, scoring Hartsel."
 Jackson would finish 1 for 4 in the game, which the A's lost 3-2.

 For the first two years of his career, Jackson had some trouble adjusting to life with the Athletics; reports conflict as to whether he did not like the big city or was bothered by hazing from teammates.
 Consequently, he spent much of that time in the minor leagues.
-Between 1908 and 1909, Jackson appeared in just 10 MLB games.
+Between 1908 and 1909, Jackson appeared in just 10 major-league games.
 During the 1909 season, Jackson played 118 games for the South Atlantic League's Savannah Indians.
 He batted .358 for the year.